blossm-network/toolbox/README.md

 On the read side:

 * `view-store`
-  Deployed to store denormalized data that is intended to be queried. `view-stores` connects to a Collection in a MongoDB Atlas.
+  Deployed to store denormalized data that is intended to be queried. `view-stores` connect to a Collection in a MongoDB Atlas.

 * `projection`